Department-for-Transport-Disruptions/bods-integrated-data/README.md

 - Deploy (test)
 - Run integration tests (test)

-When a draft release is created (manually, in Github):
+When the create draft release workflow is manually triggered:

-- GitHub draft release created with automated change notes
+- GitHub draft release is created

 When a draft release is published: